Swingjugend: Swing clubs

-Clamping down
+Arrests and Operations

 On 18 August 1941, in a brutal police operation, over 300 Swingjugend were arrested.
 The measures against them ranged from cutting their hair and sending them back to school under close monitoring, to the deportation of the leaders to concentration camps.
 The boys went to the Moringen concentration camp while the girls were sent to Ravensbrück concentration camp.

-In popular culture
+In modern culture

 The film Swing Kids (1993) examined this underground culture of rebellion during Nazi Germany.
 Directed by Thomas Carter (Holly Harold, assistant Mr. Carter) and starring Robert Sean Leonard, Christian Bale, Frank Whaley, and Kenneth Branagh (uncredited), the picture was not a commercial success but sustains a large underground following and is described by film critic Janet Maslin as having a historical background.

 German filmmaker Margit Czenki's made-for-television movie Swingpfennig/Deutschmark (1994) featured the original Swingboys Günter Discher and Otto Bender.
 Set in the St. Pauli of the early 1990s, the protagonists of the film – musicians around the band Die Goldenen Zitronen – uncover and stumble upon the history of the Swing Kids.

 In the DC Comics Bombshells comic series, the character of Huntress is a guitar-playing swing kid and secret resistance leader.